Kia Niro: Powertrain

+Safety

 Reception

 Popular Mechanics named the 2019 Kia Niro EV as its 2019 Car of the Year, praising it for its normal looks, 239-mile range, and that it can use Volkswagen Group of America's Electrify America chargers to allow the car to be used on long car trips.

 The UK's What Car? magazine named the Kia e-Niro its 2019 Car of the Year – the first time the prize had been awarded to an electric vehicle.

 The car was chosen as one of the Top 10 Tech Cars by the IEEE in 2018.

+The Kia Niro was selected as the 'Best Urban Car' at the 2023 Women’s Car of the Year.

 Concept models

 Concept (2013)

 The Kia Niro concept debuted at the 2013 Frankfurt Auto Show.
 The car, designed almost entirely by Peter Schreyer at Kia's Frankfurt studio, is a sporty three door subcompact crossover, with butterfly doors that open into the roof panel.

 The front wheels are powered by the 1.6-litre Gamma inline-4 producing 160 hp mated with a seven speed rotary-shifted dual-clutch transmission, while a 45 hp electric hybrid system powers the rear wheels when driving in rougher road conditions.